 Outlook 2023: Mid, smallcaps could outperform large-caps

-We expect divergence in returns across sectors with investment theme as 3Cs – Credit, Capex and Consumption:
+We expect divergence in returns across sectors with investment themes as 3Cs – Credit, Capex, and Consumption:

-With sustained recovery in economy and earnings, investments in quality mid & small-caps make sense.
+With the sustained recovery in the economy and earnings, investments in quality mid & small-caps make sense.
 Know the 4 sectors that an analyst is positive on:

 Amid all of this, 2023 looks like a battle between positives and negatives!
 At this stage of growing global macro uncertainties and re-emergence of covid-19 concerns, there is nearly a unanimous consensus of global growth slowdown in 2023.
 The multiple macro-economic headwinds of the 2022 global economic slowdown will continue to weigh on the global equities market and India may not remain insulated from it, however its impact will be lesser.